Prisons and Camps, July 1974 (32.12)

 *

 M. Ya.
-Makarenko (Articles 70, 162 & 173 of the RSFSR Criminal Code, sentenced to eight years; CCE 16), imprisoned in Camp number 36, has sent a number of complaints to various Soviet, party and public organizations.
+Makarenko (Articles 70, 162 & 173, RSFSR Criminal Code; sentenced to eight years, CCE 16.7 [2]), imprisoned in Camp 36, has sent a number of complaints to various Soviet, Party and public organizations.

 Here are the different types of replies:

-The practice of transfer to prisons under a simplified legal procedure ‘has been examined and found correct” (replies from the Commission on Youth Affairs of the USSR Supreme Soviet, the Central Committee of the party and the Commission on Legislative Proposals of the USSR Supreme Soviet).
+The practice of transfer to prisons under a simplified legal procedure “has been examined and found correct” replied: the USSR Supreme Soviet Commission on Youth Affairs; the CPSU Central Committee; and the USSR Supreme Soviet Commission on Legislative Proposals.

 *